n6ai/minze/docs/guide/publishing.md

 ## Using

-To use your package in a project simply install `minze` plus your package.
+To use your package in a project simply install your package and then import and define the elements. `Minze` is embedded directly into the published package.

 > Let's assume you published your library under the name `my-awesome-package`